 Before you sear the tuna, be sure to get the pan screaming hot–this gives you a deep crust without overcooking the interior.
 Look for yellowfin tuna caught using the troll or pole-and-line technique.

 If you prepare on a grill pan, it takes only 10 minutes from start to finish.
 On an outdoor grill, total prep plus cook time still clocks in at around 20 minutes.

-The corn sauté makes a sweet, tasty bed for the fish and almost makes this a complete meal.
+The corn-and-bacon sauté makes a sweet-and-savory bed for the fish.
 Let the fillets cook undisturbed over medium-high heat for a beautiful sear.